alaaelsawyy/SPIN/README.md

 - #### [[Task 5]](https://github.com/alaaelsawyy/SPIN/blob/f0a7401185769c4b42fba766d12618480fa26daf/Tasks/Task%205.c)
   - Functions and Pointers in C: implement functions to calculate circle area and circumference.
-  - Finding maximum, minimum and average of the array.
+  - Finding the maximum, minimum, and average of the array.
   - Count ones and negatives, reverse an array, and generate a Fibonacci series.